priyanshu233/Power-Bi-Project/README.md

 I have performed some Exploratory Data analsysis(EDA) on the dataset provided

 The exploratory data analysis includes :-

 1.Data modeling
--It is the process of creating a relationship  between common columns of multiple tables In this tables I have created one table manually(Name-Calendar) which include dates and time and years of Casualties and create a relation between original data and manually designed table.
+-It is the process of creating a relationship  between common columns of multiple tables In this tables I have created one table manually(Name-Adates) which include dates and time and years of Casualties and create a relation between original data and manually designed table.

 2.Data visuallization